-CDSL Ventures Ltd CA shall employ at least two CA administrators and two system administrators for performing and handling sensitive functions in order to protect the integrity of CA activities.
+CDSL Ventures Ltd CA employed CA administrator and system administrator for performing and handling sensitive functions in order to protect the integrity of CA activities.
 Further CDSL Ventures Ltd CA shall review this on annual basis and make the changes as needed for satisfying operational and administrative needs.